emrgnt-cmplxty/fermi/benchmark-handlers/README.md

 ### Step 3.
 Configure the testbed
-The file [settings.json](https://github.com/mystenlabs/narwhal/blob/main/benchmark/settings.json) (located in [narwhal/benchmarks](https://github.com/mystenlabs/narwhal/blob/main/benchmark)) contains all the configuration parameters of the testbed to deploy.
-Its content looks as follows:
+The file [settings_example.json](https://github.com/mystenlabs/narwhal/blob/main/benchmark/settings.json) (located in [narwhal/benchmarks](https://github.com/mystenlabs/narwhal/blob/main/benchmark)) contains an example of all the configuration parameters of the testbed to deploy.
+To use, modify it to your use case and copy into settings.json:
 ```json
 {
     "key": {